kmusante/salesreps2/README.md

 Access application by visiting http://localhost:8000 locally

 questions or comments may be submitted to kenm@eurekapayments.com
-NOTE:  CSS was copied from class file

-special thanks to swooding for forum help and harry and renee for 1 on 1 assistance
-Note:  CSS was largely copied from class lecture as as was sections of the program
+**special thanks to swooding for forum help and harry and renee for 1 on 1 assistance **Note:  CSS was largely copied from class lecture as as was sections of the program